-Note: The following parameters were used to determine these guidelines:
+The following parameters were used to determine these guidelines:

 - 1. These are conservative figures for recording servers only. - 2.
 Live viewing not included in these numbers. - 3.
 3MP cameras with 3MP/24fps recording stream. - 4.
-CIF/12fps analytics stream running Smart VMD. - 5.
+CIF/12fps analytics stream running Smart VMD.
+(Note: Not Smart AI algorithm-based analytics). - 5.
 External storage on a 1/10 Gbps network.